TediusTimmy/MillULX/README.md

 ###### sub (cond, source, lhs, rhs)

 ###### mul (cond, source, lhs, rhs)
+Sets the overflow flag if the result had signed overflow.

 ###### div (cond, source, lhs, rhs)
 Drops two results: the quotient and the remainder.
 Drops INVALIDs if the divisor is zero.
 LHS and RHS are treated as SIGNED.